Courts, Jurisdiction, and Procedure Courses

 Judicial Federalism

 In this seminar, we will explore the various doctrines that police the line between the role of the U.S. federal courts and the often-parallel role of the state courts (or occasionally tribal courts).
 Those doctrines include the limits on the subject-matter jurisdiction of the federal courts found in Article III; the Rooker-Feldman doctrine; constitutional or common-law limitations on federal authority such as those for domestic-relations and probate cases; the various abstention doctrines (Pullman, Burford, Younger, Colorado River); the Anti-Injunction Acts; notions of lis pendens that apply in both federal and state courts; "complete" versus defense preemption, and habeas corpus review of state-court criminal judgments in federal courts.
-We will also compare the U.S. system to that of the European Union.
+We will also take a brief look at the role of the state courts.
+Finally, we will compare the U.S. system to that of the European Union.
 There are no prerequisites.
-Students will write a 6000-7500 word paper (which can qualify for the substantial writing requirement) for credit in the seminar.
-All students are required (1) to have an individual conference at which the paper topic is approved, (2) to turn in a rough draft for comments, and then (3) to turn in a final paper.
+Students will write a paper (6000-7500 words) (which can qualify for the substantial writing requirement) for credit in the seminar.

 Previously: